Skip to content

 Are essential oils safe for babies and children?

-What are the best oils to start with for beginners?
+What are the best oils for beginners?

 Can I mix essential oils together?